 The School of Nurse Anesthesia prohibits the use of tape recorders and all other audio or video-taping devices by students to record class lectures unless written consent of the course coordinator has been obtained.
 Students must make their own arrangements to record a class lecture after gaining the expressed written consent of the course coordinator.
 Permission to record a class applies exclusively to the student who received permission.
 The recording may not be accessed or utilized by any other individual.
 No replication of the recording may be made without the express written permission of the professor.
 A course coordinator may make changes to the procedure regarding the recording of his or her classes.
-Students who are registered with Disability Services and are permitted to use a tape recorder must show their Notification of Registration with Disability Services and Recommended Accommodation sheet to each faculty in whose class they will be using this accommodation.
+Students who are registered with Disability Services and are permitted to use a tape recorder must show their Notification of Registration with Disability Services and Recommended Accommodation.